Dr Sarah Arnold

 - What happens when they find that food: how does the composition of different plants' nectar and pollen affect pollinator preferences and fitness?

-This is a three-year project studying the ecology of cocoa pollinating midges (Diptera: Ceratopogonidae) in the Caribbean, focusing on the diversity of species and the size of populations currently present, how these change over the year, and how they can been increased and safeguarded.
-Little work has been carried out on Caribbean cocoa pollination in several decades, and cocoa agronomy has changed during that time.
-The work involves sampling of midges on cocoa plantations, investigating their attraction to cocoa flowers, and experimental interventions to increase the numbers present on plantations.
-The ultimate aim is to increase cocoa yields to provide increased income to cocoa farmers.
-Work on the project so far has provided training in insect identification skills to students and researchers in Trinidad and Tobago, and monthly sampling of the insect fauna of cocoa estates is ongoing in order to map the diversity and variability of small Diptera in these environments.
+ACP S&T Programme co-funded, in collaboration with University of Trinidad and Tobago, CABI and Cocoa Industry Board (Jamaica) (2012-2016).
+This project studied the ecology of cocoa pollinating midges (Diptera: Ceratopogonidae) in the Caribbean, focusing on the diversity of species and the size of populations currently present, how these change over the year, and how they can been increased and safeguarded.
+The project provided training in insect identification skills to students and researchers in Trinidad and Tobago, and monthly sampling of the insect fauna of cocoa estates allowed the team to characterise populations, distribution and variability of small Diptera in these environments.
+Publications have covered pollinator populations and environmental influences (Arnold et al. 2018), and also behaviour of cocoa pollinators in responses to odour (manuscript in preparation).

 Host orientation behaviour in stored product insects